U

 How does other income affect dividend tax?

-Dividends are treated as the "top slice" of your income.
+Dividends are treated as the 'top slice' of your income.
 Your Personal Allowance and other income (such as employment or self-employment earnings) fill the tax bands first.
-Dividends are then taxed in whatever band they fall into after other income has been accounted for.
-This means if your salary fills the basic rate band, your dividends will be taxed at the higher rate.
+Dividends are then taxed in whatever band they fall into after other income.
+So if your salary already fills the basic-rate band, your dividends are taxed at the higher dividend rate.

 Sources